PubTables-v2: A new large-scale dataset for full-page and multi-page table extraction: Metrics

 \subsection{GriTS}

-GriTS \cite{smock2023grits} is a similarity score between matrices for table structure recognition.
+GriTS \cite{smock2023grits} is a similarity score between matrices (or, \emph{grids}) for table structure recognition.
 It has the general form:

-where $\mathbf{A}$ and $\mathbf{B}$ are the ground truth and predicted matrices, respectively.
-Each entry in each matrix (or, \emph{grid}) is called a \emph{grid cell}, which represents the intersection of a row and a column in a table.
+where $\mathbf{A}$ and $\mathbf{B}$ are the ground truth and predicted matrices (grids), respectively.
+Each entry $A_{i,j}$ in each matrix is called a \emph{grid cell}, which represents the intersection of a row and a column in a table. $f(\mathbf{\tilde{A}}_{i,j}, \mathbf{\tilde{B}}_{i,j})$ is a score function that measures the match between two grid cells based on some property, like its text content, in the range $[0, 1]$.
+GriTS has the same form as an F1 score, except that instead of an integer count of true positives, there is a real-valued true positive \emph{score}, given by $\sum_{i,j} f(\mathbf{\tilde{A}}_{i,j}, \mathbf{\tilde{B}}_{i,j})$.
+Using the true positive score, pseudo-recall and pseudo-precision can be defined analogously to pseudo-F1.